mlkmhd/simple-fasttext/README.md

 # simple-fasttext
-simple and ultra fast library on top of facebook fasttext
+simple and ultra fast library on top of facebook fasttext. this library using redis as cache manager to improve frequent classification requests

 ## install